Design and Technology

 Key Stage 3 Information

-Classes for Design Technology are small and most have only 15 students.
-In Year 7, students will have 2 Design Technology teachers and rotate around the four different disciplines (Food Preparation and Nutrition, Resistant materials, Systems and Control and Textiles).
-These small classes and with the time allowed enables students to develop a really sound basis of both practical skills and knowledge to equip them well for further study.
+In Year 7, students will have 1 Design Technology teacher and rotate around the four different disciplines (Food Preparation and Nutrition, Resistant materials, Systems and Control and Textiles).
+Students develop a really sound basis of both practical skills and knowledge to equip them well for further study.
 Students will design and make a range of products which they then take home to be used or eaten by their family.

 Years 8 and 9

-Students complete a Computing module as a part of this rotation.
+Students complete a Computing module as a part of this rotation in Year 8 and a Citizenship module in Year 9.
 All students will have experienced all four Design Technology disciplines along with a Computing module at the by the end of each academic year.

 Key Stage 4 Information